Overview of Knysna Forest and Coastal Walks

 Additional options- special interests

-The Knysna area offers a wide range of attractions and activities that can be added to your itinerary Let us know if you have a special interest in any of the following activities.
-Our Route Manager can assist with bookings and advice.
+The Knysna area offers a wide range of attractions and activities that can be included in your itinerary.
+Let us know if you have a special interest in birding, mountain biking, canoe trips, snorkeling or other adventure.

-Your trip can be extended or amended to include some of the activities.
+Your trip can be extended or amended to include additional adventure activities to suit your outdoor abilities.
+Your tailor made program will be conducted by an experienced guide with a passion for nature and scientific field research background.
 The costs of these options are available on request.

 When to go to Knysna